AparnaJadhav-01/FSD_MP/README.md

 An apartment hunting website implemented using django framework.

+To view the project:
-You will be able to view our project by downloading the **apartment.zip** folder
+Download the **apartment.zip** folder
+Activate the env by typing .\newenv\Scripts\activate.ps1 in windows terminal.
+Within the env, activate the django server using the python manage.py runserver command.

 project by:
 1911084- Aparna Jadhav